jaedyno15/ctf_writeups/_posts/space_heroes/2023-04-23-Galactic-Federation-SpaceHeroes.markdown

 We see in the login_page function that it compares the user (var local_78) to **'hktpu'** and the password (local_58) to **'8fs7}:f~Y;unS:yfqL;uZ'**.
 We can also see here that the inputs are going through a function called *obfuscate()* which is altering them.

-So using ghidra to open that function we can see that each character gets the char *'\a'* added to it.
+So using Ghidra to open that function we can see that each character gets the char *'\a'* added to it.

 {% highlight c++ %}
 basic_string * obfuscate(basic_string *param_1)